prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-*The Octopus* have adopted, as a conflict between images of the machine and the garden.[^6] Elsewhere, however, and perhaps more characteristically of the novel as a whole, this binarism breaks down, and not in the idealized, symbolic reconciliation of the “middle landscape.”
-In her terror when faced with the farm’s unnatural sublimity, Annie Derrick has a vision of the struggle of humanity against “nature,” but it is a struggle that is ultimately finished by something else entirely, a terrifying and chimeric force with aspects of both.
+*The Octopus* have adopted, as a conflict between images of the machine and the garden.[^6] Elsewhere, however, and perhaps more characteristically of the novel as a whole, this binarism breaks down, and not in the idealized, symbolic reconciliation of a “middle landscape.”
+In her terror when faced with the farm’s unnatural sublimity, Annie Derrick has a vision of the struggle of humanity against “nature,” but it is a struggle that is ultimately finished by something else entirely, a terrifying and chimeric third force with aspects of both.
 Should humanity "strive to make head against the power of this nature,"

 > at once it
-> became relentless, a gigantic engine, a vast power, huge, terrible; a
+> bec[omes] relentless, a gigantic engine, a vast power, huge, terrible; a
 > leviathan with a heart of steel, knowing no compunction, no
 > forgiveness, no tolerance; crushing out the human atom with soundless
 > calm, the agony of destruction sending never a jar, never a faintest
 > tremour through all that prodigious mechanism of wheels and
 > cogs.[@norris_octopus:_1986 180-1]

-This is the same set of terms used to describe the railroad.
-The farm becomes just the most local site of a much larger force that can only be defined by breaking the natural-industrial, the natural-human binarism of the sexualized ploughing.
-That ploughing *is* an assault on the Earth, and it *is* part of planetary reproduction; both are so because the constant assault has fundamentally transformed the processes of reproduction into Annie Derrick’s unforgiving leviathan, which can pass as "nature" until it is suddenly, terribly, machine.
+It is the same set of terms used to describe the railroad.
+The farm becomes just the most local site of a much larger force that can only be defined by breaking the natural-industrial and natural-human binarisms of the sexualized scenes of ploughing.
+That ploughing *is* an assault on the Earth, and it *is* part of planetary reproduction; both can be so because the constant assault has fundamentally transformed the processes of reproduction into Annie Derrick’s unforgiving leviathan, which can pass as "nature" until it is suddenly, terribly, machine.